 When you deviate from the group, keep in mind there may be charges for any changes made after the cancellation deadline (normally 180 to 120 days prior to departure; please refer to the General Conditions page of your brochure).
-Once your airline ticket is issued, they are non-refundable, and the airlines will charge fees for any changes.
+Once we issue your airline tickets, they are non-refundable, and the airlines will charge fees for any changes.